 We will be entering the next round of fund raising during the later summer and autumn months.
 This is a key time for us as we will also be working on the full licence application.

-We have our first meeting with the Prudential Regulation Authority in early August – their feedback will help us shape the application and gain insight on their initial thoughts.
+We have our first meeting with the Prudential Regulation Authority in early August – the feedback from them and the Financial Conduct Authority will help us shape the application and gain insight on their initial thoughts.

 Thanks for your support as always.

 Head of Membership

 South West Mutual Limited is Co-operative Society 4451 registered under the Co-operative and Community Benefit Societies Act 2014

 Registered office: Broadwalk House, Southernhay West, Exeter, Devon EX1 1TS Tel :01392 984004

 Disclaimer: We intend to apply for a banking licence to the Prudential Regulation Authority and Financial Conduct Authority.
 We are not yet authorised as a bank so please do not take any information on this website as an invitation or inducement to apply to South West Mutual for any banking services or products.

 Some Images supplied to us by Landscape & Wildlife photography